braintripping/cljs-live/README.md

 These functions do the same thing as what you find in `cljs.js`, but include extra information along with the result:

-  :value or :error - same as in `cljs.js`, just the evaluation result :error-position  - the 0-indexed position of the error, if present :compiled-js     - javascript source emitted by the compiler :source          - original source string that was evaluated :source-map      - base64-encoded source-map string
+  :value or :error - same as in `cljs.js`, just the evaluation result :error/position  - the 0-indexed position of the error, if present :compiled-js     - javascript source emitted by the compiler :source          - original source string that was evaluated :source-map      - base64-encoded source-map string